 Treatment of a scaphoid fracture will depend on the location of the break in the bone.
 If the fracture occurs close to thumb, it will usually heal in a matter of weeks with proper protection.
 A doctor may place your arm and hand in a cast.
 However, if the scaphoid is broken in the middle of the bone or near the forearm, healing is more difficult.
 Typically, this part of the bone does not have a good blood supply, which effects healing.
 With these types of fractures, your doctor may recommend surgery.
 After the surgery, you will need to wear a splint or cast.
 In some cases, it may take patients up to six months to heal.
 Even with physical therapy, some accident victims will not regain the same motion and strength in their wrists that they had before the accident.

-Contact a Mobile Car Accident Lawyer
+Contact an Experienced Accident Lawyer

 If you or a loved one has suffered wrist damage from a car accident, you may be eligible to file a lawsuit against the negligent party.
 At Citirn Law Firm, we urge all accident victims to seek legal guidance following a car collision.
-An experienced attorney can thoroughly explain your legal rights and options.
+An experienced Mobile auto wreck attorney can thoroughly explain your legal rights and options.

 Our attorneys and staff are dedicated to helping injury victims receive the justice that they deserve.
 We have helped numerous clients receive favorable outcomes for their legal claims.